DataFire/Integrations/integrations/generated/google_cloudtasks/README.md

 ### projects.locations.queues.tasks.list
 Lists the tasks in a queue.

-By default response_view is Task.View.BASIC; not all information is retrieved by default due to performance considerations; ListTasksRequest.response_view controls the subset of information which is returned.
+By default, only the BASIC view is retrieved due to performance considerations;
+response_view controls the
+subset of information which is returned.